moseswmwong/Celebrity-Identification-Neural-Network/README.md

 - Include more background images as negative examples
 - De-bias to add more Celebrity images from countries all over the world
 - Port to Android based Smartphoe and Embedded Linux devices (e.g. Raspberry Pi) using Tensorflow Lite for inference
-- Port to Apple iPhone using Apple's Neural and Google's Tensorflow Lite Engine for inference
+- Port to Apple's iPhone using Apple's Neural Engine or using Google's Tensorflow Lite base on CPU/Neural-proessor for inference
 - Port to nVidia Jetson TX2 Embedded Linux module, for training and inference

 Please read my Quora article about AI latest development on Smartphone for more information, click [here](https://qr.ae/TUtf7A).